-In response to the Coronavirus pandemic, some local councils have announced, or are planning, an across-the-board rate freeze.
+In response to the Coronavirus pandemic, some local councils have introduced across-the-board rate freezes.

 A rate freeze is a bad idea for these reasons:

 Council rates are a “wealth tax”, not an income tax.
 Rates are calculated using property values.
 To quote a council CFO, six out of seven ratepayers are not negatively affected by COVID.
 A general rate freeze gives a benefit to the maximum number of voters, but most of the relief dollars go to the wealthiest landowners.

 Due to rate capping, Victorian councils are already subject to a maximum small percentage increase in total rates collected.
 A rate freeze lowers rate-raising capacity not just for the current year, but for future years.
 This will reduce local government services permanently.

 A better idea is to target relief, here are some suggestions:

 Relief for the most affected in the residential community.
 Pensioners that are asset rich and income poor.
 Unemployed property owners.
 Easier to access financial hardship rate deferments.
 Increased material aid (food and care) packages.